ActiveStorage and Turbo: Order Matters

 I used Rails to generate the controllers and made no significant alterations.

-Given those models and views, I expected a new TimelineUpdate
+Given those models and views, I expected a new TimelineUpdate to show up in the

-whenever any user created one.
+timeline_updates div whenever any user created one.
 When I started creating

-without uploading any images, the application worked
+new TimelineUpdates without uploading any images, the application worked

 as expected.
 I could open up two browsers and see messages showing up in both